JoviMetzger/42Project-Inception/README.md

 [...]
 ```

-This means the database data is stored outside the container, and will be preserved even if the container is destroyed.
+This means the database data is stored outside the container, <br>
+and will be preserved even if the container is destroyed. <br>

 ---